ika25/MobileApp2/README.md

 # Activate loaction in Windows device

-1. Go windows settings/location privacy setting and active the location service on.
+1.Go windows settings/location privacy setting and active the location service on.

-2. Go "Choose apps that can use your precise location", Maps must actived "On".
+2.Go "Choose apps that can use your precise location", Maps must actived "On".

-3. This program "TestOneDriveSdk_001" is also.
+3.This program "TestOneDriveSdk_001" is also.

 # Goal Page
 ![goal](https://user-images.githubusercontent.com/16356275/38574331-7b971b42-3cf0-11e8-919e-96a337bd9162.png)